Jessica Splain's the World

 Our Takeaway

 Vienna is grand and stunning.
 Every building looks like a museum.
 Every street is deserving of a photo.
 Even the windy, damp, gloomy weather to which we arrived couldn't interfere with my excitement.
-Add to this great food and beers, the best classical music we've ever heard, and friendly people who willingly speak English when your broken German won't suffice, and you've got a city in which we would happily live.
+Add to this great food, the best classical music we've ever heard, and friendly people who willingly speak English when your broken German won't suffice, and you've got a city in which we would happily live.

 In 2015, we started in Vienna, and then took trains to Bratislava, then Prague, and eventually back to Vienna.
 The nice thing about Vienna is that it easily lends itself to side trips.
 In 2016, we returned and visited Budapest, with a night in Bratislava on the way back, of course.
 This year, we did bookends in Vienna for our trip to the Balkans.